Custom Foot, Partial Foot, and Toe Prosthetics in New Mexico

 Symes Prosthetics

-Mutli-axial prosthetic feet are made up of many components at the ankle to help maximize the range of motion in the foot.
+Multi-axial prosthetic feet are made up of many components at the ankle to help maximize the range of motion in the foot.
 Any multiaxial foot will conform to many different uneven surfaces and have the ability to move from one side to another.

 Hip Prosthetics

 Prosthetic feet that store energy throughout each step through the deformation of their carbon structures are referred to as dynamic response feet.
 At the end of each step, these structures return to their original shape and help to return the stored energy.
-This produces a natural and fluid gate.

 Foot, Partial Foot & Fingers Prosthetics